jnlar/github-api-redis/README.md

 Starting frontend (reactjs) - run `cd client && npm start` in the root directory (or `cd client` and then `npm start`), the client will be listening on port 8080

+#### Installing & deploying via dev.sh:
+`chmod +x dev.sh` - make the shell script executable
+`./dev.sh fresh` - This will install all the deps and start both services up
+`./dev.sh start` - Run this if you've already installed all the deps, this will start both Reactjs and Node.js services

 #### Recent changes:
 - Data fetched from API is returned in JSON, this way we can better handle the data on the front-end with react.
 - React components implemented to handle and format returned JSON data from backend API